Strategies for tackling the skilled worker shortage in Germany: Automation, industrial robots and reducing bureaucracy – Image: Xpert.Digital

 🏥 Healthcare

-🛠️ Crafts and construction
+🛠️ Crafts and Construction

-🔍 Causes of the shortage of skilled workers
+🔍 Causes of the skilled worker shortage

 🚶 Demographic change